magicdata1/Northwind-Database-Joins-SQL/README.md

 ---

-# 3. Filtering with WHERE + INNER JOIN (Image 3)
+# 3. Filtering with WHERE + INNER JOIN

 This screenshot focuses on combining filtering and INNER JOIN operations.

-Skills demonstrated:

 - Filtering suppliers using `WHERE SupplierName = 'G'day, Mate'`
 - Joining Employees → Orders